 Funding available to homeowners and landlords for home improvements Dorset Council would like to make residents aware of funding that is available to make improvements to homes in our area.
 Homeowners and landlords can apply for a loan to make improvements to their homes.
 Essential home repairs such as a replacement boiler, new windows and doors, roof repairs (including thatch), plumbing, heating or electrical works and even structural repairs are included under the scheme.Everyone who is eligible for a loan with us receives the same interest rate, whether you borrow £1,000 or £15,000 and no matter what your circumstances or credit score.
 Eligible homeowners choose their own contractor and there are a variety of loan products available to suit individual needs.The scheme is delivered through Wessex Resolutions, a not-for-profit lender that works in close partnership with the council.
 Established in 2003, Wessex Resolutions has helped many homeowners throughout the South West, lending almost £13.6 million.
 A recent client said "I had no idea the scheme existed until I contacted the council.
 When my adviser visited me and explained everything perfectly it was a huge burden lifted from me”.For more information, call Wessex Resolutions on 01823 461099, visit www.wessexresolutions.org.uk or email firstname.lastname@example.org.Typical Capital Repayment Loan Example (4% fixed interest rate, Typical 4.2% APR).Borrow £5,000 over 60 months at £92.08 per month.Total amount repayable = £5,524.96 plus £20 Land Registry fee.
 No early repayment charges.
 Other loan products are available, and your adviser will discuss your options at a free, no-obligation appointment.Missing payments could affect your credit rating and ability to obtain credit in the future.
 Loans are subject to status and are typically protected by a Title Restriction.
 This means that you may not be able to sell your home without our permission unless the loan is fully repaid.
 Wessex Resolutions C.I.C.: a community interest company limited by guarantee, registered in England, company number 4512225.
 Registered address: Heatherton Park Studios, Bradford on Tone, Taunton TA4 1EU.
 Wessex Loans and Wessex Home Improvement Loans are trading names used by this company.
 Wessex Resolutions C.I.C is authorised and regulated by the Financial Conduct Authority (675263) for credit and debt-related regulated activities.

 Residents and visitors wishing to take a bus into Weymouth, Dorchester, Bridport or Axminster can use the X51 or X53 bus services.
 You will, however, need to walk up to the A35 via Whiteway and it's quite an uphill hike.
-The consolation is it's all downhill on your return!There will be a further revision to the X51 and X53, commencing this Sunday 26th.
-July.
-The good news is that a Sunday service is reinstated!Full timetables for all local services as from 26th July 2020 until further notice can be found HERE
+The consolation is it's all downhill on your return!There will be changes to the X51 and X53 timetable commencing on Sunday 22nd November.
+A Sunday service is maintained on the X53 route only; the X51 Dorchester service is withdrawn, although it is possible to travel to Dorchester via Weymouth [there is a frequent number 10 service between Weymouth and Dorchester]Full timetables for all local services as from 22nd November 2020 until further notice can be found HERE